-Aim: To work with local communities around Lake Windermere to create an installation at Windermere Jetty that explores ideas of nature and weather in relation to the lake and to local community stories
+Aim: To work with local communities around Lake Windermere to create a family friendly installation at Windermere Jetty that explores ideas of nature and weather in relation to the lake and to local community stories

 Date: August to November 2019

 Client: Lakeland Arts / Windermere Jetty

 Tools: client interview, design meetings, vision brainstorm, motivation and resource analysis, initial risk / limit assessment, context analysis, ideas analysis, principles analysis, systems analysis, yields web, action planning, risk assessment, PMI, Basecamp Management Tool.